elmu7871/R_samples/README.md

-This repository contains representative samples of my work in R for display.
+Welcome!
+This repository is a showcase of representative samples of my work in R to share as examples of my work during the graduate school application process.

+Please note that any unpublished data has been obscured to protect our group's unpublished findings.
+I've done my best to make it clear when this is the case.
+Any documents with nonsense or generic labels (ie. "HUMAN-1" cells treated with "applejuice" and "orangejuice", plots showing expression of "GENE1", etc) have been edited and do not represent real-world data.
+I've also placed a clear note at the top of each document which has been altered in this way to further prevent confusion.